uncbiag/neuro_shooting/README.md

 # Development installation

+The code has, so far, been tested on a system running Ubuntu Linux 18.04, with four NVIDIA GeForce RTX 2080 Ti cards using PyTorch 1.4 and CUDA 10.1.
+We do recommend a setup using [Anaconda Python](https://www.anaconda.com/products/individual).

-Sometimes it is desirable to install `neuro_shooting` for development purposes.
-To do this, first clone the git repository via
+To install `neuro_shooting` for development purposes, first clone the git repository via

 ```
 git clone https://github.com/uncbiag/neuro_shooting.git
 ```

-The repository's main folder contains a setup.py file (see [python setup file](https://github.com/kennethreitz/setup.py "python setup file")).
+The repository's main folder contains a `setup.py` file (see [python setup file](https://github.com/kennethreitz/setup.py "python setup file")).
 For development purposes then simply execute

 ```bash
 cd neuro_shooting